 The prize carries an award value of £250.
 Please send in your nominations to Dr Nick Jones – email@example.com.
 The nomination must be made by an individual or an individual representing a group.
 Please include the name and contact details of the nominee and state, in no more than 500 words, the reasons why you have nominated this person.
 This supporting statement must clearly outline the ways in which the nominee has made an outstanding contribution to the links between music and the community, particularly with regard to the impact that the nominee and their project has made on the community, and the long-term sustainability of the project.

-The winner(s) will be announced in February 2014 and the award will be presented at the Cardiff Centre for Lifelong Learning’s annual Awards Ceremony in March 2014.
+The winner(s) will be announced in February 2014 and the award will be presented at Continuing & Professional Education’s annual Awards Ceremony in March 2014.

 Please see our full terms and conditions